wehlutyk/thesis/content/1-introduction-2-evolution.md

 The way portraits were painted in Europe over the centuries, for instance, has been shown to increasingly favour direct- versus oblique-gaze portraying [@morin_how_2013].
 In terms of CAT, existing paintings are a collection of public representation from which younger painters learn and inspire themselves, creating their own mental representations of the paintings.
 A cultural attraction towards direct-gaze portraits (whose exact roots could be a cognitive bias, but that is not yet clear) then seems to have driven the evolution of the overall distribution of public representations painted over the centuries in Europe.
-@miton_universal_2015 also used such archive analysis techniques to propose an explanation for the historical stability of the practice of bloodletting, in spite of its medical ineffectiveness.
+@miton_universal_2015 also used archival analysis techniques to propose an explanation for the historical stability of the practice of bloodletting, in spite of its medical ineffectiveness.
 Exploiting similar records, @baumard_increased_2015 showed a link between the evolution of religious values and the affluence of societies in which they develop.
 Here again, the practice corresponding to a particular religious value (e.g. asceticism) would be the public representation that is interpreted and reproduced by people who practice the religion.
 @baumard_increased_2015 hypothesise that the increased affluence that various societies experienced in the first millennium B.C. could have led to a change of life strategies (being more cooperative, investing more in the self), which in turn created a bias in the way religions are transmitted, leading religions to evolve from ritual practices into moralising practices.